 The mocktail has become more in fashion this past year.
 Many bars are popping up that only serve nonalcoholic drinks that have the hoppy flavor of beer without the empty calories or headache the next day.
 Many can be bought in-stores so you can enjoy them from the comfort of your home.

 Don’t limit your grains only to rice.
-Incorporate grains such as farro, millet, bulger, freekeh, and spelt into your diet.
+Incorporate grains such as farro, millet, bulger, freekeh, wholesale barley, and spelt into your diet.
 Our ancient ancestors ate them and they are good for your body and the environment.
 They also can be gluten-free and full of nutrients.

 Time to Get Healthy

 It’s never the wrong time to look at adding healthier eating habits into your diet.
 Some of the healthy food trends in 2020 may just be up your alley.